Three research-backed ways to improve employee engagement

 The best way to understand what’s driving employee engagement is by using feedback captured in an employee engagement survey.
-Over 1,500 organizations have used Culture Amp’s employee engagement survey to find out what matters to employees.
-Every year we analyze this data to understand trends in what’s driving employee engagement.
+Over 1,500 organizations have used Culture Amp’s employee engagement survey to determine what matters to employees.
+Every year we analyze this data to understand trends driving employee engagement.

 Research from our 2018 benchmark data revealed that learning and development, leadership, and service and quality focus were the top three factors driving employee engagement across industries.

 While these three factors show up often, how individual companies take action on them differs.
 This complexity led our team at Culture Amp to create the inspiration engine, which provides decision-makers with tested ideas from our community to address specific focus areas related to employee engagement.